mgroves/realworld-aspnet-couchbase/README.md

 * *Conduit.Web* - This is the most important project.
 It's where the actual implementation is.
 The project is "sliced" by feature as much as possible.
 That is, grouping together objects with common functionality.

-  * *Models* folder - this is where data access objects are kept.
+  * *DataAccess* folder - this is where data access objects are kept.
 These objects are used only for database interaction.
+There are also some VSCode Notebooks for the queries that are used in the project (uses the [Couchbase VSCode Extension](https://marketplace.visualstudio.com/items?itemName=Couchbase.vscode-couchbase)).
   * *Sliced* folders - these contain ASP.NET Core Controller(s), Mediatr request, response, and handler classes, viewmodels, and services for the functionality of the slice.
     * Users - Authorization/authentication, JWT, registration, login, anything for Users
     * Follows - Follow/unfollow
-    * Articles - Articles, favorites, and tags for articles
+    * Articles - Articles, favorites, comments, and tags for articles
-    * ...more on the way...
   * *Extensions* folder - extension methods for ASP.NET functionality

 * *Conduit.Tests* - Automated tests for Conduit.Web.